François Morelli: Early years

 He became one of the main partners of Count Valéry, whose shipping company had 25 ships in the western Mediterranean based in Marseille.

 The ships sailed from there to Corsica, Spain, Italy and Algeria.

 Valéry was also the Bonapartist general councillor for the canton of Brando from 1871 to 1879.

 After he was elected a senator in 1876 his company was poorly managed.

 Valery died on 26 March 1879 at the age of 53.

 When Count Valéry died in 1879 Morelli became president of the shipping company.

 The Valéry family abandoned their business in March 1883 and sold the remaining 11 ships of their fleet to a company organized by Morelli with other Corsican capitalists to fight the Compagnie Fraissinet hegemony on Corsica.

 The company was named Compagnie insulaire de navigation à vapeur Morelli (Morelli Island Steam Navigation Company).

 It was founded on 9 March 1883 and served the ports of Marseille, Nice, Bastia, Ajaccio, Livorno, Calvi, L'Île-Rousse, Propriano and Bonifacio.

-It obtained the concession for postal service between Marseile and Corsica, Sardinia and Livorno.
+It obtained the concession for postal service between Marseille and Corsica, Sardinia and Livorno.

 Morelli ordered two more ships, Bocognano, delivered in 1884, and Ville de Bastia.

 He was made a knight of the Legion of Honour.

 In 1885 the government of Haiti requested four ships for postal service, which Morelli dispatched.

 However, due to misunderstanding caused by the very slow communications between Paris and Port-au-Prince, the Haitians made a deal with another company before Morelli's ships arrived.

 The ships spent several months at anchor in Haiti before returning to Le Havre.

 Morelli took a considerable loss and had to borrow to pay his crews, who were mostly Corsicans.

 His ships, which had cost about 1,000,000 francs, were seized and sold at auction for 80,000 francs.

 The company suffered from two shipwrecks that made it impossible to conduct the postal service between the continent and Corsica.

 The Compagnie Fraissinet started a service that took 15 hours to reach Bastia from Marseille, and took over the postal concession.